- Swedish Railway Models

 Diö is in southern Sweden on the main line to the north of Älmhult in Småland.

-- Pola used to produce a model of Diö station building, but this model is now produced in the US by Model Power and sold as “Chester station.”
-(Most recently, this has appeared in Heljan’s lists as a ready-built model!)
+- Pola used to produce a model of Diö station building, but this model has been produced in the US by Model Power and sold as “Chester station.”
+Most recently, it has been acquired by Faller and is available as the model station, or as other buildings!

 - Jeco has produced a fully built model, slightly weathered and with etched stairs to be fitted if required.